There are different types of flooding. You’ll need to contact the right organisation to help you.

 Flooding from groundwater can happen when the level of water within the rock or soil that makes up the land surface (known as the water table) rises.

-If the flooding occurs due to a blocked gully, which is a slotted drain usually found close to the kerbside), please contact your local council.
+If the flooding occurs due to a blocked gully, which is a slotted drain usually found close to the kerbside)

-If the sewer flooding is in your home or garden (within your property boundary), please call our 24 hour helpline immediately on 0800 328 7648.
+If sewer flooding is inside your home or garden (within your property boundary), call our 24 hour helpline immediately on 0800 328 7648.

 This could be sewage entering your home from a toilet, a kitchen or bathroom sink, a drain cover in the garden or from a public sewer (manhole) in the street.